History of Corsica: Sampiero Corso

 Having begun its dominion in Corsica by building walled cities from which the Corsicans were to be excluded, the Bank of Saint George in the exercise of its taxation franchise finally became as unpopular in some quarters as the Republic of Genoa.
 It too generated a population of Corsican exiles, one of whom, Sampiero Corso, immigrated to France and became ultimately a high-ranking officer in the French army.
 He was thus on hand in Italy during the Italian War of 1551–1559 when the question came up in a conference of the general staff of what to do with Corsica, which was between France and Italy.
-At the insistence of Corso and other well-placed exiles the Marshal de Termes gave orders, without the knowledge or assent of his commander, Henry II of France, to take Corsica.
+At the insistence of Corso and other well-placed exiles the Marshal Paul de Termes gave orders, without the knowledge or assent of his commander, Henry II of France, to take Corsica.

 In August 1553, the Turkish fleet under Dragut, an ally of the French under a Franco-Ottoman alliance, set sail transporting French troops to Cap Corse in the Invasion of Corsica (1553).
 Bastia fell on the 24th, Saint-Florent on the 26th, Corte shortly after and Bonifacio in September.
 Before they could take Calvi the Turks went home in October for unknown reasons.
 Sampiero Corso proceeded to raise civil war in central Corsica, pitting signor against signor, wasting the villages of his opponents.

 That November, Henry II opened negotiations with Genoa but too late.
 While parlaying the Genoese sent their best commander, Admiral Andrea Doria, with 15,000 men to Cap Corse, recapturing Saint-Florent in February 1554.
 By 1555, the French had been cleared from most of the coastal cities and Doria left.
 A Turkish fleet sent to help was decimated by the plague and went home towing empty ships, assisted by Genoese gold.
 Sampiero fought on in the hinterland.

 Peace was finally brokered by Elizabeth I of England.
 By the Treaty of Cateau-Cambrésis in 1559, the French returned Corsica to Genoa.
 Left without support, Corso went again into exile.
 Peace was restored, but not before the Genoese had dealt severely with the traitorous Signori.